Joseph Bell

 Joseph Bell FRCSE (2 December 1837 – 4 October 1911) was a Scottish surgeon and lecturer at the medical school of the University of Edinburgh in the 19th century.
-He is best known as an inspiration for the literary character, Sherlock Holmes.
+He is best known as an inspiration for the literary character Sherlock Holmes.

 Early life

 Bell was the son of Cecilia Barbara Craigie (1813–1882) and Benjamin Bell (1810–1883), and a great-grandson of Benjamin Bell, considered to be the first Scottish scientific surgeon.
-Bell studied medicine at the University of Edinburgh Medical School and received an MD in 1859 presenting the thesis "Epithelial cancer: its pathology and treatment".
+Bell studied medicine at the University of Edinburgh Medical School and received an Phd in 1859 presenting the thesis "Epithelial cancer: its pathology and treatment".
 During his time as a student, he was a member of the Royal Medical Society and delivered a dissertation which is still in possession of the society today.

 Career

 In his instruction, Joseph Bell emphasized the importance of close observation in making a diagnosis.
 To illustrate this, he would often pick a stranger, and by observing him, deduce his occupation and recent activities.
 These skills caused him to be considered a pioneer in forensic science, (forensic pathology in particular) at a time when science was not yet widely used in criminal investigation.

 He served as personal surgeon to Queen Victoria whenever she visited Scotland.
 He also published several medical textbooks.
 Bell was a Fellow of the Royal College of Surgeons of Edinburgh (RCSEd), a justice of the peace, and a deputy lieutenant.
+In 1867 Bell was elected a member of the Harveian Society of Edinburgh and served as president in 1897.
 In 1876 he was elected a member of the Aesculapian Club.
 He was elected president of the RCSEd in 1887.

 Bell wrote the book Manual of the Operations of Surgery, published in 1866.

 Personal life

 In 1883, Bell bought 2 Melville Crescent, a large townhouse, previously the home of the engineer John Miller of Leithen.

 Joseph Bell died on 4 October 1911.
-He was buried at the Dean Cemetery in Edinburgh alongside his wife Edith Katherine Erskine Murray (1840–1874) and their son Benjamin, and next to his parents' and brother's plots.
+He was buried at the Dean Cemetery in Edinburgh alongside his wife Edith Katherine (or Catherine) Erskine Murray (1840–1874) and their son Benjamin, and next to his parents' and brother's plots.
 The grave is mid-way along the north wall of the northern section to the original cemetery.

+Marriage and children

+The couple had five children, of whom only three survived infancy: